harding/old-docs-history-bitcoin.org/en/developer-guide.md

 could leak information about your private key.

 According to the ECDSA theory, this doesn't matter much.
-But in a world where researchers occasionally find flaws in ECDSA implementations and the random number generators used to produce private keys, signing a transaction puts you in a more exposed position than before you created the signature.
+But in a world where researchers occasionally find flaws in cryptographic theories and implementations, signing a transaction puts you in a more exposed position than before you created the signature.

 Again, Bitcoin was designed to anticipate this situation.
 There is no technical reason you should ever need to use the same private key in more than one transaction.
-Creating a new private key costs you nothing but some bits from your computer's pool of randomness.
+Creating a new private/public key pair costs you nothing but some bits from your computer's pool of randomness, and it increases both the financial privacy and security your applications can provide.

-There is, however, one major non-technical reason which may drive you into using the same private key more than once: reusable Bitcoin addresses.
+There is, however, one major non-technical reason which may drive you and your users into using the same private/public key pair more than
+once: reusable Bitcoin addresses.

 As explained previously, each Bitcoin address is the hash of a public key derived from your private key.
 If you paste your address on your website, give it to your clients, or put it in a QR code printed on your shirt, you will likely end up using your private key multiple times.

-Millibits sent to those previously-spent addresses are less safe than millibits sent to a brand new address, so we encourage you to build your applications to avoid address reuse and, when possible, to discourage users from reusing addresses.
+Millibits sent to those previously-spent addresses are less safe than millibits sent to a brand new address.

+The increases in privacy and security make it highly advisable to build your applications to avoid address reuse and, when possible, to discourage users from reusing addresses.
 If your application needs to provide a fixed URI to which payments should be sent, please see Bitcoin Improvement Protocol (BIP) #72, the [URI Extensions For Payment